stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 *New in 0.12.0*

 Enables the creation of Hue scenes that always match the state of a scheduled room or zone.
-Currently only available when connected to a Hue bridge.

 **Default**: false